endoflife-date/endoflife.date/CONTRIBUTING.md

 # Simple Icons (https://simpleicons.org/) icon slug (mandatory).
 # If the icon is not available on Simple Icons, set it to `NA`.
-# As an example, https://simpleicons.org/?q=codemagic links to https://simpleicons.org/icons/codemagic.svg,
+# As an example, https://simpleicons.org/?q=codemagic links to https://simpleicons.org/icons/codemagic.svg ,
-# so the slug is `opensuse` (the SVG filename without extension).
+# so the slug is `codemagic` (the SVG filename without extension).
-# A list of all slugs is also available on https://github.com/simple-icons/simple-icons/blob/develop/slugs.md.
+# A list of all slugs is also available on https://github.com/simple-icons/simple-icons/blob/develop/slugs.md .
 iconSlug: codemagic

 # Main URL for the page (mandatory).
 permalink: /timeturner

 # Alternate URLs that will redirect to the permalink (optional).
 # This is nice to let people use easier to remember URLs.
-For example, we redirect /golang to /go.
+For example, we redirect /golang to /go .
 alternate_urls:
 -   /hourglass